jacdx/sanity-plugin-dashboard-widget-github-actions/README.md

 **With the mono-repo's `test-studio`:**

   * Bootstrap the monorepo: `npm run bootstrap`
-  * Add `sanity-plugin-dashboard-widget-netlify` with the current version number to `package.json` in the `test-studio` root folder (but don't run `npm install` afterwards)
+  * Add `sanity-plugin-dashboard-widget-github-actions` with the current version number to `package.json` in the `test-studio` root folder (but don't run `npm install` afterwards)
-  * Run `npm link sanity-plugin-dashboard-widget-netlify` inside the mono-repo's root.
+  * Run `npm link sanity-plugin-dashboard-widget-github-actions` inside the mono-repo's root.
   * Restart the `test-studio`

 **With a regular Sanity Studio:**
   * Run `npm install`
-  * Add `sanity-plugin-dashboard-widget-netlify` with the current version number to `package.json`.
+  * Add `sanity-plugin-dashboard-widget-github-actions` with the current version number to `package.json`.
-  * Run `npm link sanity-plugin-dashboard-widget-netlify`
+  * Run `npm link sanity-plugin-dashboard-widget-github-actions`
   * Start the studio

-When you are done and have published your new version, you can run `npm unlink` inside this repo, and `npm unlink sanity-plugin-dashboard-widget-netlify` inside the mono-repo or studio to get back to the normal state.
+When you are done and have published your new version, you can run `npm unlink` inside this repo, and `npm unlink sanity-plugin-dashboard-widget-github-actions` inside the mono-repo or studio to get back to the normal state.
 Then run `npm run bootstrap` for the mono-repo or `npm install` inside the regular studio to use the published version.